Audio Function

 • -r 48000 Sampling rate 48 kHz

-• -i "CODEC_DMA-LPAIF_VA-TX-0" specifies the input device interface as the transmit (recording) channel.
+• -i "CODEC_DMA-LPAIF_VA-TX-0" Specifies the input device interface as transmit (recording) channel 0

-• To stop recording, press Ctrl+C, which will generate an audio file named test1.wav in the current directory.
+• To stop recording, press Ctrl+C. The recording file named test1.wav will be generated in the current directory.

 root@qcm6490-idp:/opt# ls